intarchboard/proposed-program-resilience/README.md

 be more resilient than existing circuit-switched networks.
 This resilience is the result of protocol design, implementation, and deployment choices.

-One fundamental pattern contributing to Internet resilience is diversity at all
-layers: for example, diversity of physical links, of peer networks, of paths through the network.
+One fundamental pattern contributing to Internet resilience is diversity: for example, diversity of physical links, of peer networks, of paths through the network.
 Lack of diversity is a key challenge for Internet resilience.
 For example, if one implementation dominates to the extent that bugs or vulnerabilities in that implementation could create significant effects, or